Spandan14/BlackJack/README.md

 ```
 #### Methods
 ```
+public boolean isBlackjack(Hand h) {
+  // checks if the first 2 cards have a total value of the hand h by calling totalValue from the Hand class is equal to 21 }
+public boolean isBust(Hand h) {
+  // checks if the total value of the hand h by calling totalValue from the Hand class is greater than 21 }
 public int hit(Shoe s) {
   // takes the shoe s and adds a random card to the ArrayList hand
   // returns the new value of the card by calling value()